NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Africa's hidden coastal gem — pristine beaches, low costs, and a growing expat frontier Pristine Indian Ocean Beaches, Remarkably Low Cost of Living, World-Class Diving & Marine Life are among the top reasons expats choose Mozambique.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Mozambique straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Mozambique — straight to your inbox.